jicksy/TODO/README.md

-intern
+ToDo Application
 ======

-this repository contains projects and files that are being used during internship at codeyssus
+This is a simple ToDo application developed during internship at Codeyssus Labs.